Natasha Bure Doesn’t Want To Date Around, She Wants To Find A Husband

 “Simplistic with a statement is key.
 I love keeping my style super simplistic and classy.
 I usually pair neutral colored pieces together and then add a statement necklace, statement shoes, and a fun hat…something to show off my personality!”

-Natasha Bure’s new book, Let’s Be Real is out now.
+Natasha Bure’s new book, Let’s Be Real, is out now.

-[Featured image by Araya Diaz/Getty Images for Zondervan]
+[Featured Image by Araya Diaz/Getty Images for Zondervan]